-So it is very important to put money, effort, and time for achieving visibility of website/content to the audience and hence attain a good business conversion.
+So it is very important to put money, effort, and time into achieving visibility of website/content to the audience and hence attain a good business conversion.
 SEO is the ultimate tool for that.
 But we still learn about SEO a thing or two and people are asking us all the time for an SEO basics primer.
 This article would include an explanation and description of everything that needs to know about search engine optimization (SEO), a mandatory marketing technique if you wish to reach your website by various search engines.

 What is SEO and Why is it Important?

-SEO stands for “search engine optimization,” which is the method of bringing traffic on search engines from the free, organic, editorial or natural search results.
+SEO stands for “search engine optimization,” which is the method of bringing traffic to search engines from the free, organic, editorial, or natural search results.
 SEO consists of several different components, so knowing what they are and how they work is crucial to understanding why SEO is so important.
 In short, SEO is relevant because it makes the website more accessible, which means more visitors and more chances for consumers to sell prospects.

-It is also a powerful resource for brand recognition, establishing relationships with prospects and placing yourself as a respected and authoritative expert in your industry.
+It is also a powerful resource for brand recognition, establishing relationships with prospects, and placing yourself as a respected and authoritative expert in your industry.
 Also, SEO is one of the few online marketing platforms which can continue to pay dividends over time when set up correctly.
 If you’re delivering a decent piece of content that deserves to rank with the right keywords, your traffic will snowball over time, while advertising needs constant support to bring people to your site.

 Four pillars to build an SEO strategy

 Before diving into the framing process of SEO strategy, it is very important to find the proper answer to the following questions.